janbar/noson/README.md

 ## Generate the documentation

-sudo apt-get install graphviz
+<pre><code>sudo apt-get install graphviz

-doxygen <root path of noson>/docs/doxygen-dev.cfg
+cd {SOURCE_PATH}/docs
+doxygen doxygen-dev.cfg
+firefox doxygen-dev-docs/html/index.html</code></pre>

+## Sample code

+You will find a basic usage in test/src/test.cpp.

+Then you can have a look on the app https://github.com/janbar/noson-app.